-They are also a good way to announce special offers that last over a certain period of time, to encourage them to upgrade to a newer version, and more.
+They are also a good way to announce special offers that last over a certain period, encourage them to upgrade to a newer version and more.

 Trigger campaigns are useful to manage a wide variety of use cases, from simple welcome notifications sent shortly after users install the app to advanced abandoned cart alerts.

 The trigger action is the most important part of your push campaign.
 There are two options to choose from:

 Installation: The "Installation" trigger is available by default.
 Users trigger it when they open the app for the first time.

 Custom Events: You can choose any events that have been tagged in your app during the integration of the SDK (see more here).
 You can also add an event label if you want to trigger the notification on a specific action:

 Then, set the timer: It's the time interval in minutes, hours, or days to wait for receiving notification.
 Batch will wait this amount of time from when users trigger the event.
 The minimum timer delay is 1 minute and the maximum timer delay is 30 days.